 - I have stopped using Mailchimp to send my newsletters as they are located outside of the EEA – all my subscriber data has been deleted from their systems

-- I use Paypal to process my invoices and to collect payments – Paypal’s systems are located outside the EEA – Please see the section below for more information about Paypal and your data
+- I use Paypal to process my invoices and to collect payments – Paypal’s systems are located outside the UK – Please see the section below for more information about Paypal and your data

 With that being said, please still think carefully about what information you are including when you email me, as email is not a secure form of communication.

 - My website data is secured using passwords and both sites are protected by Wordfence monitoring and safeguards